2020 NHL Draft: 15 Risers From Hlinka Gretzky Cup

 This Slovakian centre might still be flying under the radar despite having a breakout tournament as a point-per-game player with four points, including a team-high three goals.
 Kaslik passed the eye test beyond that production and looked really good considering how young he is as another August birthdate.

 Kaslik is still a wild card for the 2020 draft, but I liked what I saw in giving him a generous ranking at No. 66.
-That Slovak team was better their seventh-place finish would suggest, having taken both the United States and eventual champion Russia to overtime in the round robin while dropping another one-goal game to Sweden.
+That Slovak team was better than their seventh-place finish would suggest, having taken both the United States and eventual champion Russia to overtime in the round robin while dropping another one-goal game to Sweden.

 Marko Stacha